 Curtain rings and flat wooden beads work well to illustrate the concept of “lots of” or “groups of” as the children learn basic multiplication skills.

 These clock and time cards printed out from the internet start with a set of just the hours, then minutes, then half hours and finally a mixture of all 3.
 I googled clock/time worksheets and printed them before cutting them up.
 There are lots of options available online.

 Learning to sequence numerals is made easy with the use of a number strip to follow.
 Initially the children use only the numerals 1 to 5 then up to 10, then 30 and so on.
 Eventually the number strip is removed as well.

 Skip-counting and money concepts can be learnt by marking each interval with paper triangles and laying out real coins.
 I happen to have a bunch of one and two cent coins stashed away so we use those as well, although I do make sure the children know they are no longer legal currency.

-Filed under: Workjobs & Montessori activities for highchair, mat or table time(mathematics, language, practical life & others) | Tagged: busy boxes, concentration, highchair activities, home-made Montessori, Montessori tray activities | Leave a comment »
+Filed under: Workjobs & Montessori activities for highchair, mat or table time(mathematics, language, practical life & others) | Tagged: hands-on mathematics, home-made Montessori, Montessori tray activities | Leave a comment »